Commvault/terraform-provider-commvault/docs/resources/usergroup.md

 - `azureguid` (String) Azure Object ID used to link this user group to Azure AD group and manage group membership of the user during SAML login
 - `description` (String)
 - `enabled` (Boolean) allows the enabling/disabling of the user group.
 - `enabletwofactorauthentication` (String) Allows two-factor authentication to be enabled for the specific types of usergroups. it can be turned on or off based on user preferences.
-There will be usergroups that will not have this option.
+There will be usergroups that will not have this option. [ ON, OFF, DISABLED_AT_COMPANY ]
 - `enforcefsquota` (Boolean) Used to determine if a backup data limit will be set for the user group being created
 - `laptopadmins` (Boolean) When set to true, users in this group cannot activate or be set as server owner
-- `planoperationtype` (String) determines if an existing user has to be added to the user group or removed from the user group
+- `planoperationtype` (String) determines if an existing user has to be added to the user group or removed from the user group. [ ADD, DELETE ]
 - `quotalimitingb` (Number) if enforceFSQuota is set to true, the quota limit can be set in GBs
 - `restrictconsoletypes` (Block List) (see [below for nested schema](#nestedblock--restrictconsoletypes))
 - `users` (Block Set) (see [below for nested schema](#nestedblock--users))